dmbarbour/wikilon/docs/AwelonLang.md

         c w     =>  c           copies are equivalent [0 S]   =>  1           by definition of 1

 Performing such rewrites can improve performance and aesthetics.
-For example, logically rewriting the `z` symbol after fixpoint so we don't see the expanded `[[c] a [(/3) c i] b b w i](/3) c i` is convenient for both machine performance and for human observers.
+For example, logically rewriting the `z` symbol after fixpoint so we don't ever see the expanded `[[c] a [(/3) c i] b b w i](/3) c i` is convenient for both machine performance and for human observers.

 A runtime may perform rewrite optimizations at its own discretion if they are provably valid.
 We may also accept rewrite rules, via some convention, from a dictionary.
 In that case, burden of proof is shifted to the dictionary developers.
 Also, while rewrites tend in practice to be ad-hoc and fragile, annotation `[F](rwopt)` may help by providing explicit control of staging and enabling application of rewrites to programs constructed at runtime.